tolitius/repp/README.md

-# repp
+# Repp
 **R**ead **E**valuate **P**rint **P**rofit

-Repp stand on the shoulders of [zxing](https://code.google.com/p/zxing/) and [tesseract-ocr](https://code.google.com/p/tesseract-ocr/)
+Repp stands on the shoulders of [zxing](https://code.google.com/p/zxing/) and [tesseract-ocr](https://code.google.com/p/tesseract-ocr/).

-While there are native mobile apps that provide barcode scanning and/or OCR, Repp is a web app hence is not tied to any particular mobile OS and can be used by both: mobile and anything else that has a browser.
+While there are native mobile apps that provide barcode scanning and/or OCR, Repp is a web app hence is not tied to any particular mobile OS and can be used by both: mobile and anything else that has a browser (i.e. potentially be a service).

-## repp in Action
+## Repp in Action

 Since "tesseract-ocr" is platform dependent, it needs to be [installed](https://code.google.com/p/tesseract-ocr/wiki/Compiling) so Repp can call into it.